 But before I tell you of how and why the popular ranchera “La Adelita” is a good example of songs that tell the story of the Mexican Revolution, let’s put things in perspective.

 The Battle of Puebla and “La Adelita” Timelines

 “La Adelita” tells the story of a woman that follows The Sergeant into battle because she’s in love with him.
-She is brave and beautiful, and was the kind of woman that would ride with her Sergeant in the train or horse with a rifle or pistol ready, and serving the troops.
-But she had the respect of the entire battalion, starting with the Sergeant, who would sing…
+She is brave and beautiful.
+Additionally, she was the kind of woman that would ride with her Sergeant in the train or horse with a rifle or pistol ready, and serving the troops.
+But “Adelita” had the respect of the entire battalion, starting with the Sergeant, who would sing…

 “If Adelita were to leave with another man, I would follow her over land and sea…over the sea by warship, over land in a military train.
-And if I die in battle, and they are going to bury my cadaver, Adelita, in God’s name, I pray that you will cry for me.”
+And if I die in battle, and they are going to bury my body, Adelita, in God’s name, I pray that you will cry for me.”
 Believe me when I say that this sounds much better in Spanish!

-Where did “Rancheras” come from?
+Where did “Ranchera” music come from?

 Traditional “ranchera” themes were around love, patrotism, and nature.
-Later on they became associated with Mariachi bands, and taking from rural traditional folk music, “ranchera” developed as a symbol of a new national consciousness in reaction to the aristocratic tastes of the period.
+Later on they became associated with Mariachi bands.
+Taking from rural traditional folk music, “ranchera” music developed as a symbol of a new national consciousness in reaction to the aristocratic tastes of the period.

 Cover art: by Aida Emart